PlebLab/main/README.md

 Meetups:
 [![Clubs](https://i.ibb.co/wsT1fN8/Screen-Shot-2023-05-12-at-11-32-39-AM.png)](https://www.meetup.com/pro/austin-bitcoin-scene/)

-PlebLab has a humble beginning with our roots as Austin Bitcoin Club.
-We support the efforts of Plebs and Devs alike as we continue to grow our local grass-root efforts.
+Did you know: PlebLab has a humble beginning with our roots as Austin Bitcoin Club?
+We support the efforts of Plebs, Devs, and Builders across the globe as we continue to grow our local grass-root efforts.

-If you share our passion for Bitcoin and want to be part of a community that is dedicated to building the future, we invite you to join us.
+If you share our passion for Bitcoin and want to be part of a community dedicated to building the future, we invite you to join us.
 Together, we can make a difference and support the growth of the Bitcoin ecosystem.

 ⚡️Support the lab